Hairy cell leukemia

 Treatment may not be needed for the early stages of this disease.
 Some people may need an occasional blood transfusion.

-If treatment is needed because of very low blood counts, chemotherapy drugs can be used.
+If treatment is needed because of very low blood counts, chemotherapy medicines can be used.

 In most cases, chemotherapy can relieve the symptoms for many years.
 When the signs and symptoms go away, you are said to be in remission.